powellian/posters-stopwatch/README.md

 ----------

-###Optional local build:
+###For local build:
-Running the project locally requires dependencies.
-Get those with the following:
 `npm install`
 `bower update`

-When dependencies are installed, to startup the project locally run:
+To startup the project locally run:
 `npm start`
 This will spin the page up in `http://localhost:8000`